 - The site database is struggling to keep up with the rate of queries.

-At Kinsta, server resources issues are rare.
-We allocate CPU and RAM as-needed and manage the overall load on our machines to make sure there are plenty of server resources available when your sites need them.
+At Kinsta, server resource issues are rare, as our scalable virtual machines are able to manage varying amounts of load.
 However, if the site is starved for CPU or RAM, this can cause overall slowness that New Relic will not pin on any single resources.
 So if you do see overall slowness and New Relic indicates that every part of the site is contributing, check the load on your server to see if a shortage of server resources is to blame.

 If your site has access to plenty of server resources, then the next place you’ll want to check to diagnose overall slowness include the WordPress Plugins and themes tab, the External services tab, and the Databases tab.